|ArtsNorth Calendar | North Country Heritage | Our Members | About AANNH | Contact Us | Home

 Mascoma Area Senior Center Programs & EventsMonday-Friday, 8am-3pm

-You’ll love visiting the historic Mascoma Area Senior Center (MASC) in the former Indian River Grange Hall in the heart of downtown Canaan.
-Serving communities of Canaan, Enfield, Dorchester, Orange and Grafton
+Visit the historic Mascoma Area Senior Center (MASC) in the former Indian River Grange Hall in the heart of downtown Canaan.
+Serving communities of Canaan, Enfield, Dorchester, Orange and Grafton.

 Upper Valley Senior Center Programs & EventsMonday-Friday, 8am-4pm (closed when the weather is bad)